DarshiJain/Parallax-Website/README.md

 # Parallax-Website
-I developed a Parallax Website using HTML/CSS.
+I developed a Parallax Website using HTML CSS.